MileHacker Logo

 Focus on fresh fruits, vegetables, and maize-based staples.
 Confirm cooking oils and broths.

 "Sem produtos de origem animal, por favor."
-(No animal products, please.)
+(No products from animals, please.)

 Culinary Experiences